Hashini430/RANK-OF-A-MATRIX/README.md

 ## Output:
 ![Alt text]![Screenshot from 2024-12-08 10-29-39](https://github.com/user-attachments/assets/b9e843f5-f00f-4dd2-95b5-4a07d9784bdf)

-## Result:
-Thus the rank for the given matrix is successfully solved by  using a python program.
+## Result:Thus the rank for the given matrix is successfully solved by  using a python program.